DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 ## Use Immutable Data Structures

 React Controls do not change data passed through a state and use memoization and [React.PureComponents](https://reactjs.org/docs/react-api.html#reactpurecomponent).
-A `React.PureComponent` shallowly compares old and new state values.
+A `React.PureComponent` performs a shallow equality check to compare old and new state values.
 In this case, if you update a state object field, React does not update the component because it compares two references to the same object.
-Immutable data structures help to solve this problem.
+Use immutable data structures to create a new state instance each time a state changes.

-Keep the Control’s state management plugins as separate components and update their properties independently to optimize performance.
+Implement Control’s state management plugins as separate components and update their properties independently to optimize performance.
 This allows the Control to avoid rendering unchanged UI elements.

 In this case, you can use a state management library like [Redux](https://redux.js.org/) to work with independent components’ states.